 I made 6 stripes and then measured the 12 X 17-inch rectangle for the blue background, using a pencil to draw the border.
 I continued to lay down the Frog Tape until I got to the top of the board.

 Then I used one vertical piece of Frog Tape to outline the rectangle blue area.

-When I knew that was going to paint a flag, all I needed was paint.
+When I knew that I was going to paint a flag, all I needed were paint colors in red, white, and blue.
 Even though the tabletop had been painted with white chalk paint, it needed a fresh coat of paint.
 I already had a jar of Fusion Mineral Paint in Casement from my breakfast room table makeover.

-I started by painting the star area with the Casement.
+I started by painting the star area white with the Casement.

-Ideally, next, I would paint the white stripes, but I had taped off the area for the red stripes, so that’s what was painted next.
+Ideally, next, I would paint the white stripes, but I had taped off the area for the red stripes, so that’s what I painted next.

 I painted the red stripes and realized that I placed the horizontal tape in the wrong place, but I could fix that when I painted the white stripes.
 You can see that there are a few places where the red paint bled through, but that’s easily fixed.

-Reusing the Frog Tape, I moved it to cover the red stripes to paint the white stripes.
+Reusing the painter’s tape, I moved it to cover the red stripes while I painted the white stripes.

 I love removing the Frog Tape to reveal your painted project.